madanyc/workfront-learn.en/help/fusion/12-exercises/routers.md

     **Now you can click into the Set multiple variables module in the superhero path and update the name, height, weight, and abilities.**

-1. Update the Name and Abilities fields from the Get superhero abilities module-Module 8.
+1. Update the Name and Abilities fields from the Get superhero abilities module--Module 8.

    ![Routers Image 5](../12-exercises/assets/routers-walkthrough-5.png)

-1. Update the Height and Weight fields from the Get superhero appearance module-Module 6.
+1. Update the Height and Weight fields from the Get superhero appearance module--Module 6.

    ![Routers Image 6](../12-exercises/assets/routers-walkthrough-6.png)